echogarden-project/echogarden/docs/API.md

 ### `setGlobalOption(key, value)`

-Set a global option.
+Sets a global option.

-Supported keys:

-* `'ffmpegPath'`: override FFmpeg executable path
-* `'soxPath'`: override SoX executable path
+See the [options reference](Options.md) for more details about the available global options.

 ### `getGlobalOption(key)`

-Get a global option.
+Gets a global option.

-Supported keys:

-* `'ffmpegPath'`: get FFmpeg executable path
-* `'soxPath'`: get SoX executable path

 #### Returns: